What Is a Celesta Instrument? Discovering Its Mystical Sound

 Pedals, similar to those on a piano, allow the musician to sustain or dampen the sound.
 These are connected to a mechanism that affects the dampers, usually made from a soft material like felt, which rests against the plates to mute the sound when not in play.

 Several types of celesta instruments cater to different playing styles and settings, offering a range of options for musicians.
-Below are the various types one can learn to play, each with its unique pros and cons.

 Traditional Celesta